Transport for West Midlands: West Midlands Cycle Hire

 As part of the "Starley Network" Scheme across the West Midlands, a new transport mode by Transport for West Midlands was unveiled: West Midlands Cycle Hire (also known informally as West Midlands Cycle).
 As part of this a "West Midlands Walking and Cycling Commissioner" was appointed, Adam Tranter, whose job is to encourage Cycling and Walking as not just an activity, but a mode of transport.
-Projects to help this include things such as Birmingham's planned 200 km Dutch Cycling Network, Coventry's Starley Network of multiple safe, dutch style cycleways, and a new Cycle Hire Scheme.
+Projects to help this include things such as Birmingham's planned 200 km Dutch Cycling Network, Coventry's Starley Network of multiple safe, Dutch style cycleways, and a new Cycle Hire Scheme.

 In March 2021, Cycle Hire Docking Stations started to appear across the West Midlands, in Coventry, Birmingham, Dudley, Wolverhampton and Sutton Coldfield.
 Bikes can be hired for as long as you like and the cost of travel is often less than the equivalent bus journey.
 The scheme has been successful with 200,000 journeys taken in its first year and was expanded to areas such as Warwick University and Selly Oak.

 However, in March 2024 it was reported that hundreds of the cycle hire bikes had gone missing or been vandalised.
 The cost for vandalism and repairs was £316,000.

+At the end of March 2026, the previous West Midlands Cycle Hire scheme was closed, and replaced with a new service operated by Lime.
+The new agreement meant that, for the first time, the cycle hire scheme came at no cost to the taxpayer.
+It had previously cost £1.4 million per year to run.